mvdb01/assembly-genomics/_episodes/01-QC-recap.md

 # Starting with Data

-During this session we will work with sequencing reads coming from Illumina and Oxford Nanopore technology.
-Also here genomic DNA from *Escherichia coli* was used.
+During this session we will work with sequencing reads coming from a study of Trivedi *et all* [doi](https://dx.doi.org/10.3389%2Ffgene.2014.00111) were they used benchmark datasets generated from control samples across a range of genome sizes to illustrate that QC inferences made using draft assemblies are broadly equivalent to those made using a well-established reference.
+Multiple different organismes were sequenced but here we will use only a 600bp paired-end and a 2.5 kb mate pair library from *Escherichia coli* from illumina platform.

-As a first step we will inspect sequence data from the illumina platform.
+As a first step we will inspect the paired-end library.
 The data structure and do some quality control and filtering.
 Before we can work with the data we first create a working directory and set the environment.

 Login to one of the virtual machines (VMs) vmXX-bt-edu.tnw.tudelft.nl (XX= 01 - 08)